melihkorkmaz/react-themed-ui/README.md

 ## Components
 React themed ui components...
 ### Button
-You can use buttons with different colors, size and style.
+You can use buttons with different colors, size and styles.
 Default color is primary with standard style.
 Any color name is acceptable with "color" attribute.

 ```jsx
 <Button color="success">Hello</Button>